zeling595/tp/docs/DeveloperGuide.md

 <!-- Create Booking Class -->
 ### Booking Class
 A `Booking` class is created as an association class of the Person and Room class.
 Accordingly, `BookingBook` and a series of other commands associated with Booking are also created.
-A `Booking` object is created using the `checkIn` feature; it can be modified using editBooking and can be deleted from the database using `deleteBooking`.
+A `Booking` object is created using the `addBooking` feature; it can be modified using editBooking and can be deleted from the database using `deleteBooking`.

 <!-- Create Booking Class -->